warrdel-erp/stones-be/md/questions.md

 3. Fulfill in SO list.
 [DOUBT]
 4. What is connection of Credit note with LedgerAccount
 5. how to calculate unit bill price if an SIPL contains both generic and slabType products.

+---

+1. can we add, delete products after so created.